Our Patients and Employees

 Not that long ago, Wilcox said she would have had to travel to New York City or Boston for this very specialized plastic surgery, but “I had immediate access to Dr. Kim through Dr. Kennedy and the Albany Med Health System,” she recalled.
 The System has scores of specialists, experts in their field, who connect with patients through System members, including Albany Medical Center, Albany Medical College, Columbia Memorial Health, Glens Falls Hospital, and Saratoga Hospital, as well as the Albany Med Health System Visiting Nurses.

-After her surgery and three days in the Albany Med ICU, Wilcox went home to Schuylerville to heal and have chemotherapy in Saratoga every other week for five-seven hours for four months.
+After her surgery and three days in the Albany Med ICU, Wilcox went home to Schuylerville to heal and have chemotherapy in Saratoga every other week for five to seven hours for four months.
 She continues to have follow-up appointments with Dr. Kennedy at Saratoga Hospital and Dr. Kim at Albany Medical Center.
 “They are my team, and they couldn’t be better.”

 And, she added, that her care through the System “couldn’t have been better either.
 It’s unbelievable; the doctors, nurses, and staff were so kind, compassionate, and understanding.
 I can call Dr. Kennedy and Dr. Kim any time.
 They really are experts, and they really care about their patients.
 It’s not an act.
 And they’re available to so many patients in our region through the System.”